-Amazon has a complex network of logistics, warehouses, and shipping facilities that make shipping and inventory storage cheaper, more organized, and safer.
+Amazon has flexibility in location, as it has warehouses all around the world.
+Actually, Amazon has a complex logistics network and shipping facilities that make inventory storage and shipping cheaper, more organized, and safer.
 Keeping large inventories needs large space.
 In addition, dealing with different post services usually costs more and sometimes it causes many hassles.
 So Amazon gives this opportunity to the sellers to do their business easier.

 Cons of Amazon FBA:

 Storing and shipping your items through Amazon means that you don’t have control over them.
-You cannot enter Amazon’s warehouses to check your item and have to trust Amazon.
+You cannot enter Amazon’s warehouses to check your goods and have to trust Amazon.

 Pros & Cons of Shopify

 Compared with Amazon, Shopify is a weak competitor, but at the same time, it has many powerful features that can convince sellers to use it.
 But, obviously, not every platform is perfect.
 If you use Shopify as your eCommerce solution, you can expect to encounter the main pros and cons listed below.